 Top 10 Sights in England

-Travel in England can be a bit overwhelming because it is a country brimming with historical sights and beauty.
-This is our list for the top 10 sights in England.
-England is an easy choice for Americans going to Europe for the first time because there is a common language and heritage.
-Many come to England to see the beautiful villages, stately homes and castles, varied landscapes and stunning architecture and to experience the wonderful historical treasures that the English have preserved through the years.
+England to see the beautiful villages, stately homes and castles, varied landscapes and stunning architecture and to experience the wonderful historical treasures that the English have preserved through the years.

 Although England is small in terms of landmass, it has had tremendous influence around the world in respect to language, art and literature, claiming Shakespeare, Jane Austin, the Brontes and many other stellar writers as its own.
 This makes travel in England so appealing.
 And although governed by a democratically elected parliament, England enjoys the pomp and circumstance of a Monarchy.

-Our top 10 Sights in England:
+Our top 10 Sights in England

 St. Paul’s Cathedral